 The Charles P. Normandin Fund was established in 2006 to support the Boston Bar Association’s bankruptcy-related public service projects that were established by the BBA’s Bankruptcy Section.

-The John A. Perkins Fund was established through the BBF as a publications fund from which principal or income may be used to aid the publication of significant books, articles and speeches relating to the institution of law or the legal profession.
+The John A. Perkins Fund was established to aid the publication of significant books, articles and speeches relating to the institution of law or the legal profession.